SootyEngine/docs/docs/states/save_system.md

 ---

 # Save system
-{: .no_toc .text-delta }
+{: .no_toc }

-Sooty aims to handle the entire save system with nothing on your part.
-But here is how it works.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

+## Save system
+Sooty aims to handle the entire save system with nothing on your part.
+But here is how it works.

 ## What is saved?
 Any kind of property can be saved, including built in Godot types like Vector2 and Color, and even complex Objects and Resources.